Tuesday, July 29, 2025

 KPop Demon Hunters, produced by Sony’s animation studios currently best known for the Spider-Verse series (but also behind Smurf and Angry Bird films), takes as its premise an idea that many young K-pop fans probably fantasized about and on which some had possibly written fan fictions: that your favorite K-pop girl group secretly moonlights as kick-ass female warriors defending the entire world (represented by swooning, crying and cover-dancing K-pop fans of all ages, ethnicities and genders) from an apocalyptic demon invasion.

 The triad of heroines, Rumi, Zoey and Mira, members of the group Huntr/x, are presented in a prologue as spiritual descendants of shamans, whose vocal performances generate a shimmering force field called Honmoon (魂門, as in a “spiritual gate?”) protecting the unsuspecting masses from soul-devouring demons.
-The demons themselves are designed in an American animation-like way to resemble over-decorated, toothy “goblins” (dokkaebi, an analogue of oni in Japanese), but in Korean subtitles are referred to as angnyeong, 悪霊 “evil spirits,” not exactly the same thing, but never mind.
+The demons themselves are designed in an American animation-like way to resemble over-decorated, toothy “goblins” (dokkaebi, an analogue of the Japanese oni), but in Korean subtitles are referred to as angnyeong, 悪霊 “evil spirits,” not exactly the same thing, but never mind.
 The central antagonist of the film is a big boss demon called Gwima (鬼魔, not the most creative name), whose amorphous, living-flame countenance reminds me of the Master Control Program in the original Tron, skillfully voiced by Lee Byung-heon (in both English and Korean).
-However, the film’s crucial Darth Vader figure, a tragic supervillain, is Jinu (voiced by the Korean-Canadian actor Ahn Hyo-seop, Netflix’s Business Proposal), a Joseon dynast minstrel who had become Gwima’s top underling.
+However, the film’s crucial Darth Vader figure, a tragic supervillain, is Jinu (voiced by the Korean-Canadian actor Ahn Hyo-seop, Netflix’s Business Proposal), a Joseon dynasty minstrel who had become Gwima’s top underling.
 It is the growing bond between the courageous but vulnerable Rumi and the outwardly nonchalant but internally tormented Jinu that unexpectedly captures a viewer’s heart and serves as a glue that holds together the film’s disparate generic elements and shifting tonalities.

 To its credit, KPop Demon Hunter’s appeals have multiple layers, and they are, for the most part, handled very well.
 To be sure, the feature dutifully contains those elements seemingly catering to the toddler/preteen demographic that could be cringe-inducing for those outside the pen: others just feel like they come with the territory of a US-produced feature animation.
 There are requisite Tik-Tok-friendly depictions of fan activism, and funny, cute moments of the Huntr/x goofing around, referencing deformé aesthetics of Japanese manga/animation as well as audio-visual zinger-dominated American humor.